-In addition to companies cashing in on the capitalization on square footage and resource utilization, workers who have a variety of spaces at their disposal have reported feeling more productive, more creative, and more appreciated.
+In addition to companies cashing in on the capitalization of square footage and resource utilization, workers who have a variety of spaces at their disposal have reported feeling more productive, more creative, and more appreciated.

 Many experts theorize that a flexible office environment with open spaces and shared resources promotes collaboration, communication, and more creative thinking.

 Creating an office environment that is an alternative to the traditional office space must be managed carefully.
 Without the proper systems in place, your newly designed shared office space could quickly devolve into your newest headache.

-On days that happen to have high occupancy, seats can seem to disappear quickly.
+On days that happen to have high occupancy, desks can seem to disappear quickly.
 Some spaces might be more popular than others are, such as those that provide hook ups to large screen monitors or desks in prime locations away from the scrum of things.

 You must also consider visitors.
 Those consultants, contractors, and colleagues traveling from another site all need to find a place to work in an already unfamiliar environment.

 No one wants to start their day with an aggravating search for a place to work.

 As a result, companies are adopting a trend known as office hoteling, in which workers schedule their use of workspaces.
 This eliminates the first-come-first server mentality of claiming a desk for the day without sacrificing the flexibility that employees have come to expect.
 Musical chairs was fun at your sixth birthday party.
 It’s not fun in the office.

 Office hoteling is an increasingly popular style of office management for industries such as law, who often have attorneys traveling between offices.
 When every minute is a potentially billable minute, time wasted searching for a desk is quantifiable costly.